vhforbes/sicp_studies/chapter-1/Chapter1.md

 Is the language chosen by the author, he says is very powerful so we can see that _procedures_ in lisp can be represented and manipulated as Lisp _Data_.

 This is important because there are powerful program-design techniques that rely on the ability to _blur_ the distinction between “passive” data and “active” process.

+Is an **_applicative-order_** language.
+All arguments to scheme procedures are evaluated when the procedure is applied.

 ### 1.1 The Elements Of Programming